Mahela-Pandukabhaya/Mahela-Pandukabhaya.github.io/_pages/about.md

 About Me
 ------
-I am currently a Temporary Instructor at Department of Electrical and Electronic Engineering (DEEE), Faculty of Engineering, University of Peradeniya.
+I am currently a Temporary Lecturer at Department of Electrical and Electronic Engineering (DEEE), Faculty of Engineering, University of Peradeniya.
 In addition, I am a volunteer researcher at DEEE focusing on the primary areas of signal processing, AI, and ML, and secondary areas of instrumentation (sensors), biomedical engineering, and electronics.

 Research Interests
 ------